ampproject/amphtml/extensions/amp-ad/amp-ad.md

 <table>
   <tr>
     <td class="col-fourty"><strong>Description</strong></td>
     <td>A container to display an ad.
+The <code>amp-embed</code> is an alias to the <code>amp-ad</code> tag, deriving all of its functionality with a different tag name.
 Use <code>amp-embed</code> when semantically more accurate.
 AMP documents only support ads/embeds served via HTTPS.</td>
   </tr>
   <tr>
     <td class="col-fourty"><strong>Availability</strong></td>